nimbix/jardoc/docs/kns_apps_tutorial.md

 ```

 `nestedkubernetes` is the new key that allows to define inside it all needed elements for a Kubernetes based app.
-Lets see each parts of this new dict.
+Let's see each partsof this new dictionary.

 ### 2.1.
 General parameters